 Going all-inclusive can make it easier for families to do the Greek islands on a budget, so it's worth checking out properties such as the Grecotel Marine Palace at Gerolimenas on Crete, with its own aquapark, five pools and twelve bars and restaurants.
-This year, many Greek resorts are offering free child places to rekindle business for summer 2021.
-Shop around for the best deals.

 Greece's islands and mainland coasts are dotted with perfect romantic hideaways.
 Stroll hand in hand along the sands of Mykonos at Ornos – only a mile from Chora, the island capital – where couples can find boutique hotels that offer perks such as fluffy bathrobes, in-room massage, poolside yoga classes and more.

 It's all about the most romantic sunset view in Greece at gorgeous boutique cocoons at Oia and Imerovigli, gazing out over the deep blue caldera of Santorini.
 Like Santorini, Lindos on Rhodes is a seductively postcard-pretty place with a pick of pampering places to stay, including the adults-only Lindos Blu.